-Don has worked within the Rural Water Association for nearly 36 years.
+Don has worked within the Rural Water Association for over 37 years.
 Starting as the IRWA Circuit Rider in 1985 for three years, he then went to work for the National Rural Water Association for 21 years.
 In 2009, he returned to IRWA, as the Deputy Executive Director.
-Don has over 44 years of experience in Water and Wastewater Systems Management.
+Don has over 47 years of experience in Water and Wastewater Systems Management.

 Denise joined the IRWA staff in April 2003.
-She is responsible for maintaining USEPA and for charge training sessions, National Reporting procedures, the accounting and financial reporting procedures, the TAB and IRWA Water Ways Magazine.
+She is responsible for the Accounting and Financial Reporting procedures, National Reporting Procedures, assisting the training staff with all of the USEPA Water and Wastewater training sessions, organizing the annual IRWA Golf Outing, the Technical Assistance Bulletin and the IRWA Water Ways Magazine.

 Evan was hired in the summer of 2013 to fill in for the Source Water program.
 He moved over to the Circuit Rider position in October 2013, in 2015 wastewater technician for the Northern part half of the state, and in 2017 he was again moved to Circuit Rider.
 He covers the counties in the east central part of the state.
 Evan provides communities with on-site technical assistance.
 He has over ten years experience in the water and wastewater field.
 Evan grew up working in the private sector drilling wells and pumps and installing septic systems and drain fields for the family business.
 He then made the change to the municipal side where he has worked at water treatment plants and distribution systems.
 He has also worked at wastewater treatment plants and their collection systems.
 Evan has attended NRWA's Emergency Response training for several years in order to better assist communities all over the state in an emergency.
 Evan holds a Class B water Certificate and is currently testing for his Class 2 wastewater and his operator in training for Class A.